pastelabyss/pastelabyss/README.md

 ---

 ### :man_technologist: About Me: I am an IT Student in the California Bay Area
-- :telescope: I'm currently working towards a degree in Enterprise Networking from Foothill College
+- :telescope: I'm currently working towards a degree in Computer Science from Foothill College
-- :seedling: Exploring Kubernetes and Terraform
+- :seedling: Exploring Kubernetes, System Hardening, and Terraform
 - :zap: In my free time, I play with my Homelab, fix computers, play video games, and learn more about Operating Systems.

 ---